AD1337/faves/README.md

 * A dock that sits in your Godot Editor and allows quick access to any file in your project.
 * Multiple favorites lists; you can have one for the player, one for UI, one for enemies, etc.
 * Add tasks to your favorite files.
-This works like a to-do list for each script, scene or resource.
+Like a to-do list for each file!

 ## :file_folder: Installation